Is it ADHD?

 How is ADHD Assessed?

 Assessment of ADHD for most people is a complex, and involved process.
-Often ADHD co-occurs with other concerns.
-Often other conditions can look like ADHD.
-There are lots of brief assessments for ADHD, but they many not answer your questions adequately.
+Often ADHD co-occurs with other concerns, and often other conditions can look like ADHD.
+There are lots of brief assessments for ADHD offered by practitioners from various backgrounds (physicians, nurse practitioners, psychiatrists, psychologists), but brief assessments many not answer your questions adequately.
+The type of assessment you seek ideally needs to be aligned with your reasons for seeking an assessment.
+Are you primarily focused on access to medication?
+Do you suspect learning difficulties or additional mental health concerns?
+Are you seeking accommodation?
+Do you want to understand what therapies might best address your concerns?

 Should I Get Assessed for ADHD?

 Do you remember clearly struggling with a number of the symptoms of ADHD described above when you were a child?
-Did those symptoms show up in at least two types of situations (like at home, school, or relationships)?
-Do you experience at least five of those symptoms now?
-Do these impact you in at least two areas of functioning (work, school, relationships, driving, etc.)?
+Did those symptoms show up in at least two types of situations (like at home, school, and/or relationships)?
+Do you experience at least five of those inattentive symptoms now OR at least five of those hyperactive/impulsive symptoms now?
+Do these symptoms impact you in at least two areas of functioning (e.g., work, school, relationships, driving, etc.)?
 If the answer is ‘yes’ to each of those questions, an assessment for ADHD is likely worth pursuing.
 If you also struggle with nervousness, worry, low mood, learning, and/or memory, or if you have experienced trauma, or if you are exceptionally bright, a more in-depth, comprehensive assessment is important.